PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:49:03
+Last updated: 2024-04-02 16:49:37
-Random Quote: Two of man's basic needs are to love and to share.
-Both of these needs are satisfied in greater or lesser degree by friendship. - Mother Angelica
+Random Quote: The invariable mark of wisdom is to see the miraculous in the common. - Ralph Waldo Emerson